innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

 - download and install the Docker application if it is not already installed and available

-- download the module specific Docker container image that contains all the software applications needed for the module
+- download the module specific container image that contains all the software applications needed for the module

 To familiarise yourself with the installation sequence, we recommend that you read through the installation process for your host operating system and the description of testing your installation at least once before carrying out the process on your own computer.